 Threat Model - Transport Security

-USB is the only way to communicate with the Ledger Nano S while the Ledger Nano X also features Bluetooth Low Energy (BLE) connectivity.
+USB is the standard way to communicate with Ledger signers while the Ledger Nano X, Nano Gen5, Stax and Flex also feature Bluetooth Low Energy (BLE) connectivity.

 Associated Threats: The Operating System of the user can be compromised and send ill-formed USB/BLE packets.
 This could be leveraged by an attacker to exploit vulnerabilities, eventually leading to arbitrary code execution on the MCU and to access to the communication channel with the Secure Element.
 If doing so increases the attack surface of the Secure Element (compared to communicating with the Secure Elements over USB or BLE), it would be a threat against this property.